 - Quizzes and polls

-- E-commerce (from managing single ordering with PayPal buttons, to enterprise scale e-commerce stores with online shopping carts, invoicing, recurring payments, discount codes, etc …)
+- E-commerce (from managing single ordering with PayPal buttons, to enterprise scale e-commerce with online shopping carts, payment processing, recurring payments, coupons, etc …)

 - Social media integration